wireapp/wire-server-deploy/offline/Instrument_monitoring.md

 - Select Basic Authentication in the Authentication part and provide the prometheus credentials
 - Skip TLS Client Authentication or choose it if you have all the certificate info at hand.

-Test you data source by clicking the Metrics in the Drilldown section.
-Choose you configured datasource and you should be able to see the metrics.
+Test your datasource by clicking the Metrics in the Drilldown section.
+By choosing the configured datasource you should be able to see the metrics.

 ### Dashboards